madhawi-rai/MadhawiRai-Portfolio/README.txt

 PortfolioV2 - ready.
-Replacing images
+Replace images and upload to GitHub.
+See assets/data for sample Excel.